suleyunus/quick-credit/README.md

 ## Motivation

-This project has been built in response to the Andela Developer Challenge.
+This project has been built in response to the Andela Developer Challenge, Kigali Cycle 6.

 ## Built With